 - How can spatial data of different sources be harmonized?

-The BALANCE project involves a large number of organizations from countries surrounding the Baltic Sea.
-Many of them will contribute to the project with existing resources of spatial information (e.g. datasets, reports, map services, documents) from their geographic and thematic areas of interest, or produce new datasets within the BALANCE project.
+The BALANCE project involved a large number of organizations from countries surrounding the Baltic Sea.
+Many of them contributed to the project with existing resources of spatial information (e.g. datasets, reports, map services, documents) from their geographic and thematic areas of interest, or produced new datasets within the BALANCE project.
 Given the complexity of the information flow in a project like BALANCE, a single point of access to spatial information was identified as an important part of the BALANCE project.
-This is realized through a GIS Data Portal.
+This was realized through a GIS Data Portal

 Aspects / Objectives

 - Create a platform for the data on which the subsequent derivation of marine landscape classification and mapping will be based